durjim/fibonacci/README.md

 2) **fibonacci-app**: contains the client side (frontend) files for the fibonacci calculator.
 Its organization is that of a typical React project, save that there is no node_modules (for obvious reasons).
 Two files are noteworthy:
   - **src/service-caller/service-caller.js**: contains the code that performs the asynchronous calls to the backend files.
   - **src/components/components.js**: a very simple react component that will receive input from the user.
-As of right now, it is missing input validation and CSS styling.
+As of right now, it is missing CSS styling.